 Although this might appear to be just another Tacoma dive bar, DOA, as locals know it, is a can’t miss for the outstanding flavors of critically acclaimed food.

-Try the cauliflower wings, crab cakes, and other flavorful starters while enjoying a favorite beer or craft cocktail and stay tuned for a delicious entree made from quality ingredients.
-The staff are very friendly and the place feels alive in the best of “Grit City” restaurant vibes.
+Try the cauliflower wings, crab cakes, and other flavorful starters while enjoying a favorite beer or craft cocktail, and stay tuned for a delicious entree made from quality ingredients.
+The staff is very friendly and the place feels alive in the best of “Grit City” restaurant vibes.

 You don’t just get a Tacoma restaurant here; you get a microcosm of the city.

 You wouldn’t necessarily expect a restaurant named Brewers Row to serve delicious Mexican fare, but this place surprises you in many ways.